slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 Dripline with SlowDash
 ======================
+SlowDash provides an interactive data visualization and control panel front-end GUI that integrates with back-end user Python scripts (SlowTask).
+The SlowDash Python library, SlowPy, is designed for use in SlowTask scripts and implements convenient methods to interact with measurement devices and systems, including Dripline.

-This document demonstrates how to integrate SlowDash with Dripline.
+This document describes how to integrate a Dripline system with SlowDash, using a Dripline system example from the Dripline First-Mesh tutorial.
 It provides a series of step-by-step examples, from basic visualization to fully functional Dripline services.

 - Example 1: Adding SlowDash data visualization to Dripline